-To discuss, in strict confidence, any aspect of Divorce, Dissolution of Civil Partnership, Cohabitation and Family Law, please contact Partner, Sarah Jackson, at firstname.lastname@example.org.
+To discuss, in strict confidence, any aspect of Divorce, Dissolution of Civil Partnership, Cohabitation and Family Law, please contact Partner, Sarah Jackson, on 01225 462871.
+Alternatively, you can email her at email@example.com.

 What is a Civil Partnership?